 “Because a rectangular face looks longer, it’s important to avoid taking the sides too short if keeping length on the top, as this would only accentuate the length of the face,” explains Nicolaou.
 “Try a well-proportioned style that doesn’t take the sides too short or leave too much length on top.”

-Jamie Stevens suggests a style that lets hair fall to the sides and/or across the forehead to add width and ensure your face doesn’t appear narrower than it is.
+Taking that advice, try a style that lets the hair fall to the sides and/or across the forehead to add width and ensure your face doesn’t appear narrower than it is.

-Finally, never pair with a beard, says Adam Brady: “A full beard only elongates the face, so instead try facial hair that ranges in length from stubble to a short beard to fill out any gaps.”
+Finally, never pair with a Duck Dynasty a beard, says Robinson.
+“A full beard only elongates the face, so instead try facial hair that ranges in length from stubble to a short beard to fill out any gaps.”

 Circular with a rounded chin and no obvious lines or angles, a round face shape benefits from a haircut that lends it some definition.

-“Square corners in the high recession area of your hair will sharpen up any soft edges,” adds Adam Brady.
+“Square corners in the high recession area of your hair will sharpen up any soft edges,” adds Robinson.
 “A full square beard will also help thin the chin area, giving the appearance of a more chiselled jaw.”

 Narrow in the chin and brow, with width in the cheeks, the diamond is one of the rarer face shapes.
 Because of that, it has some specialist requirements to ensure it looks its namesake.